tmbasic-lang/tmbasic/doc/maintainer-instructions.md

     export BUILD_HOST=hostname-or-ip
     ```

-1. Produce distribution-ready production builds: `cd build/publish && ./publish.sh`
+1. On the Mac, produce distribution-ready production builds: `cd build/publish && ./publish.sh`

     Output files will appear in the `dist` directory.